-A quarter of the waste generated at the U is organic, and eligible for composting.
-The UMN spends $64/ton to dispose of solid waste whereas organics is only a mere $15/ton.
+One quarter of the waste generated at the U is organic and eligible for composting.
+Collecting organic material has the potential to greatly reduce the cost of waste recovery at the U of M Twin Cities.
+The U spends $64/ton to dispose of solid waste whereas organics is only a mere $15/ton.
 Hold a zero waste event!
 Our staff is more than happy to provide your group with organic collection barrels for events of all kinds.
-Please see our Events page for additional details or to submit a zero waste event form.
+See our Events page for additional details or to submit a zero waste event form.

-For more information about organic recycling in Minneapolis and their drop-off locations view the Minneapolis Organics Recycling Guide.
+For more information about organic recycling in Minneapolis and their drop-off locations view the .

 The University of Minnesota has a long history as a leader in institutional waste reduction.
 Our recycling program has been considered the pioneer program of its kind, and has served as a template for other large organizations passionate about reducing their environmental footprint.